skwe902/BFS-Matlab/README.md

 - plotmap.m
 - viewmap.m

-To run the script, run the RUNME.m file and change the inputs to switch between maps and the start/end co-ordinates
+To run the script, run the RUNME.m file which calls the BFS.m file.

+You can change the inputs to switch between maps and the start/end co-ordinates.